A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Abstract

 \section{Abstract}

-It has been known that the sparse approximate inverse preconditioning procedures SPAI and PSAI($tol$) are costly to construct preconditioners for a large sparse nonsymmetric linear system with the coefficient matrix having at least one relatively dense column.
-This is also true for SPAI and the recently proposed sparse approximate inverse preconditioning procedure RSAI($tol$) procedure when the matrix has at least one relatively dense row.
-The matrix is called double irregular sparse if it has at least one relatively dense column and row, and it is double regular sparse if all the columns and rows of it are sparse.
+A sparse matrix is called double irregular sparse if it has at least one relatively dense column and row, and it is double regular sparse if all the columns and rows of it are sparse.
+The sparse approximate inverse preconditioning procedures SPAI, PSAI($tol$) and RSAI($tol$) are costly and even impractical to construct preconditioners for a large sparse nonsymmetric linear system with the coefficient matrix being double irregular sparse, but they are efficient for double regular sparse problems.
 Double irregular sparse linear systems have a wide range of applications, and 24.4\% of the nonsymmetric matrices in the Florida University collection are double irregular sparse.
-Making use of the Sherman-Morrison-Woodbury formula twice, we propose an approach that transforms a double irregular sparse problem into some double regular sparse ones with the same coefficient matrix, for which SPAI, PSAI($tol$) and RSAI($tol$) are efficient to construct preconditioners for the transformed double regular linear systems.
-We consider some theoretical and practical issues on such transformation approach, and develop a practical algorithm that first preconditions the transformed systems and then solves them by Krylov iterative solvers.
-Numerical experiments confirm the very sharp superiority of our transformation algorithm to SPAI, PSAI($tol$) and RSAI($tol$) applied to the double irregular sparse linear problem directly.
+For this class of problems, we propose a transformation approach, which consists of four steps: (i) transform a given double irregular sparse problem into a small number of double regular sparse ones with the same coefficient matrix $\hat{A}$, (ii) use SPAI, PSAI($tol$) and RSAI($tol$) to construct sparse approximate inverses $M$ of $\hat{A}$, (iii) solve the preconditioned double regular sparse linear systems by Krylov solvers, and (iv) recover an approximate solution of the original problem with a prescribed accuracy from those of the double regular sparse ones.
+A number of theoretical and practical issues are considered on the transformation approach.
+Numerical experiments on a number of real-world problems confirm the very sharp superiority of the transformation approach to the standard approach that preconditions the original double irregular sparse problem by SPAI, PSAI($tol$) or RSAI($tol$) and solves the resulting preconditioned system by Krylov solvers.

 \begin{AMS} 65F10 \end{AMS}